Interleukin 24: Structure

 IL-24 is a secreted protein that is highly conserved throughout evolution with sequence homology between species including yeast, dog, cat, monkey and cow.
 It is located on chromosome 1q32-33 in humans along with several other IL-10 cytokine family gene members.
 IL-24 encompasses seven exons and six introns.
 The cDNA of IL-24 is 1,718 base pairs in length and encodes a protein of 206 amino acid with a predicted molecular size of ˜24 kDa.
 IL-24 also contains an IL-10 signature motif at amino acids 101–121 shared by other IL-10 family member cytokines.
 IL-24 possibly can form functionally active dimers due to the presence of potential disulfide bonds.
 Researchers identified a number of splice variants of IL-24 lacking one or more exons.
 The signal peptide in IL-24 is two times the length as in other related human cytokines (51 amino acids), and the predicted molecular mass of IL-24 monomer is 18.3 kDa.

 Function

 IL-24 functions as a cytokine (at low concentrations).
-Its normal physiological role is connected with wound healing (In normal skin cells, it suppress keratinocyte proliferation during wound healing), protection against diseases caused by bacteria (for example Mycobacterim tuberculosis, Salmonella typhimurium, Pseudomonas aeruginosa).
+Its normal physiological role is connected with wound healing (In normal skin cells, it suppress keratinocyte proliferation during wound healing), and protection against diseases caused by bacteria (for example Mycobacterim tuberculosis, Salmonella typhimurium, Pseudomonas aeruginosa).
 It is also important in autoimmune diseases such as psoriasis, rheumatoid arthritis or spondyloarthropathy.